 During the days of hurrying to make coffee and get ready only to sit in traffic and get frustrated, it was very hard to step back and see how broken my morning routine was.
 Now, looking back, it was very broken.

 Well, let’s start by figuring out what you actually want.
 Then, once you do, try implementing one or two changes for two weeks to see if it works and you like it.

 Let’s say you’re feeling distant and distracted at work.
 Maybe try adding meditation to your morning routine.

 Dissatisfied?
 Maybe try practicing three gratitudes each day.

 Where you go next should be fully determined by you, so that you can own the decision and feel fulfillment when you keep promises to yourself.

 In the eBook above, I’ve provided many ideas for solutions to common problems that the morning routine can solve.
 So you can always start there if you need ideas.

 Best of luck on your journey!
 Questions?
 DM me on Instagram at @abs_athlete.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.